Many emails in Hunter are already verified and have a verification status assigned.

-The email is from a domain name used to create personal email addresses.
-As Hunter focuses on professional emails only, webmails aren't verified.
+The email is from a domain name used to create personal email addresses such as Gmail, Yahoo, etc.

 What status is applied to emails that haven't been verified?

 All the emails found in Hunter without a validity status have a confidence score assigned which will provide you with a first overview of the likeliness that the email is valid.
 You'll find the score below the email in the Domain Search:

 Email addresses with a confidence score of 90-95% or higher have a high chance of being fully deliverable although a high score does not guarantee deliverability.